 Honing also enhances the hydrodynamic and strength characteristics of pipes.
 A smoother internal surface improves fluid flow, which is especially important in pipelines that transport water, crude oil, or other process fluids.
 In addition, the process helps eliminate residual stresses and surface irregularities, resulting in stronger, more durable pipes that can withstand demanding operating conditions.

 Finally, pipe honing acts as a stage of quality control.
 By exposing and correcting internal defects during processing, manufacturers can achieve a consistently high level of pipe quality.
 This ensures that final products meet the strict reliability standards required across Canada’s energy infrastructure.
+To further enhance oil and coolant system hygiene, facilities often integrate oil skimmers to remove tramp oils and mist collectors to capture airborne honing mist, improving both safety and fluid recovery.

 Pipe honing is a precision finishing process applied to the inner surface of a pipe using a specialized tool called a hone.
 The result is a smooth, uniform surface that meets a specified roughness and dimensional tolerance, improving sealing and reducing friction.